junxit/us-congress-bills-116/bill.md

 - **(4)** in subsection (h), by adding at the end the following new paragraphs:
   > - **(4)** The term “active service” has the meaning given that term in section 101 of title 10.
   > - **(5)** The term “civil disorder” has the meaning given that term in section 232 of title 18.

+## § 3.
+Plan to provide Vet Center services to veterans living in areas where no Vet Center is located

+The Secretary of Veterans Affairs shall submit to the Committees on Veterans’ Affairs of the Senate and House of Representatives a plan to provide Vet Center services to veterans living in geographic areas where no Vet Center is located, including in the United States insular areas.